-For more examples of Classroom Assessment Techniques see the handout: 50 Classroom Assessment Techniques (CATS) by Angelo and Cross, compiled by Kathryn Cunningham, MS Ed. and Deborah Moore, MS Ed. from Angelo,T.A. and Cross, K.P.
+For more examples of Classroom Assessment Techniques see the table: Classroom Assessment Techniques and the handout: 50 Classroom Assessment Techniques (CATS) by Angelo and Cross, compiled by Kathryn Cunningham, MS Ed. and Deborah Moore, MS Ed. from Angelo,T.A. and Cross, K.P.
 (1993) Classroom Assessment Techniques 2nd edition.
 San Francisco: Jossey-Bass Publishers.

 Assessment Techniques (Tufts)